nhrones/LiveLog/readme.md

 ## Further Usage
 I've deployed a copy of the server as a service on Deno Deploy.

-I then use a local View app that streams from this service.
+I now use a local Deno-Desktop-View DWM-GUI app that streams from this service.
+This make a very handy log-companion for DWM-GUI dev work :)

-I've also installed (Deno-Install) a copy on my laptop that only
+I've also deno-installed a copy of the html View app on my laptop.
-reqiures from any prompt the command:
+I can now use a simple `log` command:
 ```
 $ log
 ```
-This immediately opens the View app connected to the local stream service.
+This immediately opens the View app connected to a local stream service.
 I see no reason to exercise Deploy needlessly.